morsapaes/mz-abandoned-cart-demo/README.md

       HAVING revenue > 2000;
 ```

-As you can see, here we are actually joining the `users` view which is ingesting the data directly from our Postgres source and the `abandond_orders` views which is ingesting the data from the Redpanda topic, together.
+As you can see, here we are actually joining the `users` view which is ingesting the data directly from our Postgres source, and the `abandond_orders` views which is ingesting the data from the Redpanda topic, together.

 Let's create a Sink where we will send the data of the above materialized view: